Leventgmrkc/Find-space-on-wall-with-Mbot/README.md

-# Find space on wall with Mbot
 This is robotic project.
 I have a mbot and it has some sensors.
 With using these sensor mbot trying to detect enough space to get in.
+This project written with python.
+If mbot find a space it does not get in at the first time to be make sure its sensors are right.
+To increase correctness ratio, it is getttinhg in at the second time when it detect enough space again.